 Electricity Service Delivery Levels

 Households

 Year -3 Year -2 Year -1 Year o

 Description Actual Actual Actual Actual

 No. No. No. No.

-NO INFO TO REPORT FOR 2018 /19FY
+NO INFO TO REPORT FOR 2019/20FY

 T 3.3.3

 Households - Electricity Service Delivery Levels below the minimum

-Household
+Househo

-Year -3 Year - 2 Year - 1 Year o
+Description Year -3 Year - 2 Year - 1 Year o

-Description Actual Actual Actual Original Budget Adjusted Budget Actual
+Actual Actual Actual Original Budget Adjusted Budget Actual

 No. No. No. No. No. No.

 NO INFO TO REPORT FOR 2019/20FY

-Т3.; T 3.3.4
+T 3.3.4

-Electricity Service Policy Objectives Taken From IDP
+Electricity Ser vice Policy Objectives Taken From ı IDP

 Service Year -1 Year o Year 1 Year 3

 Objectives

-Outline Target Actual Tar get Actual Target Service Indicators Service Targets Previous Year Previous Year Current Year Current Year Current Year Following Year (i) (ii) (iii) (iv) (v) (vi) (vii) (viii) (ix) (x) NO INFO TO REPORT FOR 2019/20FY
+Outline Target Actual Tar get Actual Target A Service ndicators Service Previous Year Previous Year Current Year Current Year Current Year Following Year (i) (ii) (iii) (iv) (v) (vi) (vii) (viii) (ix) (x)

+NO INFO TO REPORT FOR 2019/20FY

 Note: This statement should include no more than the top four priority service objectives.
 The indicators and targets specified above (columns (i) and (ii)) must be incorporated in the indicator set for each municipality to which they apply.
-These are 'universal municipal indicators'. \ 'Previous Year' refers to the targets that were set in the Year -1 Budget/IDP round; \'Current Year' refers to the targets set in the Year o Budget/IDP round. \'Following Year' refers to the targets set in the Year 1 Budget/IDP round.
+These are 'universal municipal indicators'.
+'Previous Year' refers to the targets that were set in the Year -1 Budget/IDP round; 'Current Year' refers to the targets set in the Year o Budget/IDP round.
+'Following Year' refers to the targets set in the Year 1 Budget/IDP round.
 Note that all targets in the IDP must be fundable within approved budget provision.
 MSA 2000 chapter 5 sets out the purpose and character of Integrated Development Plans (IDPs) and chapter 6 sets out the requirements for the reduction of performance management arrangement by municipalities in which IDPs play a key role.

 Employees: Electricity Services

-Year -1 • Year o
+Year -1 ١ /ear o

-Job Level Employees Posts
+Job Level Employees Posts Employees Vacancies (fulltime equivalents) Vacancies (as a % of total posts)

-No. No. No. %
+No. No. No. No. %

+NO INFO T DEPORT FOR 2010/24 NTV

-NO INFO TO O REPORT FOR 2019/20 oFY
+NO INFO TO REPORT FOR 2019/20FY

 Totals should equate to those included in the Chapter 4 total employee schedule.
-Employees and Posts numbers are as at 30 June. \Posts must be established and funded in the approved budget or adjustments budget.
+Employees and Posts numbers are as at 30 June.
+Posts must be established and funded in the approved budget or adjustments budget.
 Full-time equivalents are calculated by taking the total number of working days lost (excluding weekends and public holidays) while a post remains vacant and adding together all such days lost by all posts within the same set (e.g. 'senior management') then dividing that total by 250 to give the number of posts equivalent to the accumulated days.
 T 3.3.6

-Financial Performance Year o: Electricity Services

-R'000

-Year -1 Year 0

-Details Actual Original Variance to

-Budget Budget Budget

-NO INFO TO F REPORT FO OR 2019/20FY

-Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
-Variances are calculated by dividing

-the difference between the Actual and Original Budget by the Actual.
-T 3.3.7
+Financia Financial Performance Year o: Electricity Services R'000 Year-1 Year o B . " - Car o Details Actual Original Adjustment Actual Variance to Budget Budget Budget NO INFO TO REPORT FO R 2019/20FY Net expenditure to be consistent with summary T 5.1.2 in Chapter 5.
+Variances are calculated by dividing the difference between the Actual and Original Budget by the Actual. the difference between the necadi and only 5mar baager by cric rictadii T 3.3.7

-Capital Expenditure Year o: Electricity Services R' 000 Year o Capital Projects Budget Adjustment Budget Actual Expenditure Variance from original budget Total Project Value NO INFO TO REPORT FOR 2 019/20FY Total project value represents the estimated cost of the project on approval by council (including past and future expenditure as approp riate.
+Capital Expenditure Year 0: Electricity Services R' 000 Year o Capital Projects Budget Adjustment Budget Actual Expenditure Variance from original budget Total Project Value NO INFO TO REPORT FOR 2 019/20FY Total project value represents the estimated cost of the project on approval by council (including past and future expenditure as approp oriate.
 T 3.3.8